Dal-mzhang/REAL/README.md

 # Versions:
 REAL1.0, June  27, 2019

-The codes are improvded over time, see changes in the tutorial.
+The codes are improvded over time, see changes in the Modified_History.